-A portable basketball hoop mountable on existing street furniture, making players urban planners for a game, revealing the limited free space in over-planned urban cities and the disconnect between residents and their places.
+A portable basketball hoop mountable on existing street furniture, making players urban planners for a game, revealing the limited free space and the imposed alienation of urban cities.

 The urban city feels over-planned.
 It does not seem to belong to the people living there.
 Parking slots, road markings, and the incessant motion of the passing vehicles all suggest that these spaces were built and thought out around cars.

 More than a matter of quantity of dedicated areas, the city seems itself unchangeable.
 Contrary to a school where the playground is intentionally kept empty to encourage serendipitous outdoor activities, there is no such opportunity outside of its grounds.
 The established street infrastructure and the omnipresence of signage constantly remind us of the set rules, hence discouraging any creative use of the public space.